 I do.
-Dad had nearly died when I was thirteen.
+Dad had nearly died (for the first time) when I was thirteen.
 He’d been on the Grass Valley PD then, and a drunk driver had nearly taken him out during a routine traffic stop.
 I still can’t drive through the intersection of Sutton and Brunswick without sweating.

 “Lee got a job offer from a radio station in San Francisco.
 As we discussed whether he’d take it, we realized . . .”
 She shrugs eloquently.